What is Software Development Life Cycle (SDLC)? Learn SDLC Phases, Methodologies, Process, and Models

-SDLC defines the complete cycle of development i.e. all the tasks involved in gathering a requirement for the maintenance of a Product.
+SDLC defines the complete cycle of development i.e. all the tasks involved in planning, creating, testing, and deploying a Software Product.

 What You Will Learn:

 - Software Development Life Cycle Process

 - SDLC Phases

 - Software Development Life Cycle Models

 SDLC is a process which defines the various stages involved in the development of software for delivering a high-quality product.
 SDLC stages cover the complete life cycle of a software i.e. from inception to retirement of the product.